New Developer Tools

 AI agent plugins

-Plugins for Cursor, Claude Code, GitHub Copilot, Codex and other agent platforms that let AI tools pull live web data into their context.
+Plugins for Cursor, Claude Code and other AI agent platforms that let AI tools pull web data straight into their context.

 03